ANIS87/Similarity_images/README.md

 # Similarity_images
-This project is to find similair images using deep learning(saimese network)
+This project is to find similair images using the deep learning(saimese network)

 In this folder you will find: